flatironinstitute/sciware/28_CCB/main.md

   <div class="grid-item r-stack">
     <div class="fragment fade-out" data-fragment-index="0">

-- Usually you want to vary something and run several different realization of your model (or simulation)
+- Usually you want to vary something and run several different realizations of your model (or simulation)
   - These are <span style="color:red">independent</span>
   - Can be run in parallel